 10 Tips for Swimming with Whales in Tonga(c) tongapocketguide.com

 4. Choose the Right Island Group to Swim with Whales for You

 Contrary to popular belief that you can only swim with whales in the island group of Vava’u, you can, in fact, swim with whales in Tongatapu, ‘Eua and Ha’apai too!
 What’s more, it could be argued that Vava’u isn’t even the best island group for swimming with whales… So before you pay for that extra plane ticket to get there, consider all of your options first.
-To make things easier for you, we have a whole guide on The Best Place to Swim with Whales in Tonga.
+To make things easier for you, we have a whole guide complete with pros-and-cons lists on The Best Place to Swim with Whales in Tonga.

+10 Tips for Swimming with Whales in Tonga(c) tongapocketguide.com